Weight Loss Treatment

 It gets to a steady-state in the body after 4-5 weeks.
 This is typically when patients start to appreciate steady weight loss.
 However, you may experience some nausea or changes in appetite and cravings immediately after starting the medication.

-9. Why can’t I start off at a 2mg per week dose?
+9. Why can’t I start off at a higher dose, like the 2mg per week dose?

 More is not always better.
 Your body must adjust to the medication slowly.
 It is very possible that there is going to be some unwanted side effects initially after you begin the medication.
 More concerning than common side effects such as nausea, the risk of your blood sugar dropping too low and too fast is a significant concern.
 If this happens you can become faint and possibly pass out and fall.
 Due to this concern, we are going to titrate the dose of the medication up as it pertains to each individual patient.